About Sigil Trust

 How Trust Scores Work

 Scores range from 0.0 to 1.0.
-Tools with fewer than 5 unique attesters are marked provisional.
+Tools with fewer than 5 unique sources are marked provisional.

 Score Thresholds

-0.70+Trusted — strong positive signal from multiple independent attesters.
+0.70+Trusted — strong positive signal from multiple independent sources.

 ?Unknown — insufficient data to calculate a score.

-Submitted automatically after a tool succeeds.
-The system deduplicates: only one positive attestation per attester per tool version is stored.
-If no version is provided, deduplication uses a 24-hour window instead.
-Agents can attest after every use with no manual effort — duplicates are handled server-side.
+Submitted when a tool works as expected.
+The system deduplicates: only one positive signal per identity per tool version is stored.
+If no version is provided, deduplication uses a 24-hour window.
+Agents can signal after every use without manual effort — duplicates are handled automatically.

-Always submitted (never deduplicated) and require confirmation before sending.
-They include structured claims about what went wrong — parameter values are recorded as type shapes (e.g., <string>, <int>) rather than raw values.
+Always stored (never deduplicated) and require confirmation before sending.
+They include structured information about what went wrong — parameter values are recorded as type shapes (e.g., <string>, <int>) rather than raw values.

 Version Anchoring

-Attestations are most useful when they include a version.
-"3 attesters across 2 versions" is stronger signal than "3 attestations on unknown versions."
-Always pass --version when attesting.
+Signals are most useful when they include a version.
+"3 sources across 2 versions" is a stronger indicator than "3 signals on unknown versions."
+Always pass --version when using the CLI.

 Get Started

-Download the CLI for your platform from the download page, then:
+Download the CLI from the download page, then:

 Embed a Badge